7danny7/uapdogwhistle-privacy/privacy.md

 ### Disclaimer

 UAP Dog Whistle is intended purely as a novelty entertainment application.
 There is no warranty or guarantee—express or implied—that the App will summon, attract, or enable interaction with any UAP, extraterrestrial entities, or related phenomena.
 By using the App, you explicitly acknowledge and agree that CatmanSoftwareStudios (including its officers, employees, affiliates, agents, or licensors) shall not be liable for any direct, indirect, incidental, consequential, special, or punitive damages arising from or related to your use of the App.
 Such damages include, without limitation, personal injury, emotional distress, property damage, loss of data, device malfunctions, or the unexplained disappearance or behavior of household pets or animals.
+⚠️ High-frequency audio at loud volumes may be uncomfortable for people or pets.
+Adjust volume responsibly.